litwicki/symfony-flex-api/README.md

 # TAVRO.io

+This file is a concatenation of all `blueprint/*.md` blueprint files.

 This is the core application for tavro.io.
 For more detailed information on various components, see the sections below:

 * [Log Management](https://logentries.com/app/63de346d#/log/bac80635/?last=Last%2020%20Mins&log_q=)